Elephant418/Staq/README.md

 Presentation
 --------
-Staq is a mini PHP framework for *modular & maintainable website*.<br>
+Staq is a mini PHP framework for **modular & maintainable website**.<br>
-Staq means "Stack query", it allow you to instantiate a stack of classes through several extensions.
+Staq means "Stack query", it allows you to instantiate a stack of classes through several extensions.

 Instead of directly instantiate a class: <code>new \Model\User</code> or <code>new \My_Extension\Model\User</code>,<br>
 You can instantiate a stack: <code>new \Stack\Model\User</code>.

-It's great because :
+Staq presents the following advantages :

-* You can instantiate a stack even before defining his classes ;
+* You can instantiate a stack even before defining its classes ;
-* You can add classes to a stack when ever you want ;
+* You can add classes to a stack whenever you want ;
 * You can add an external extension to complete your own stack ;
 * The stacks are powerfull, but still readable.